 On our portal, you always learn new words in context.
 This means that you will not only learn new words, but also the situations when you could use them.
 This helps you memorize them better and remember them later in real-world situations.

 Translations of all words and phrases on our portal are only one click away.
 That saves time and energy!

-Prick up your ears!
-Before you start actively training your pronunciation, it is essential to expose yourself to as much German language input as possible.
-Podcasts, movies, or audio books are effective and entertaining aids in developing a feeling for the sound, rhythm, and intonation of spoken language.
+Before you start actively training your pronunciation, it is useful to listen to the German language as much as possible.
+Podcasts, movies, or audio books are good and entertaining resources that can help you develop a feeling for the sound, rhythm, and intonation of spoken language.